monciego/java-practice/fundamentals/README.md

 - Use **else if** to specify a new condition to test; if the first condition is false
 - Use **switch** to specify many alternative blocks of code to be executed
 - Use **?,:** operator to specify one line condition

+**Functions**

+A method/function is a way to perform some task.
+Similarly, in programming like Java, a function method is a block of code written to perform a specific task repeatedly.
+It provides reusability of code.
+We